korziee/klondike/engine/README.md

 -- need to support magic moves (when a user double clicks a card, we should put it in the first valid spot) -- add hints
--- refactor the pile and implemntations of pile to propogate error messages, as opposed to console logging them -- fix all HACK's and TODO's in codebase
+-- refactor the pile and implemntations of pile to propogate error messages, as opposed to console logging them